jnmclarty/WhitePaper/README.md

   $$ F _ \beta=\frac{(1+\beta^2)pr}{\beta^2p + r} $$<br><br>
 </div>

 **It is crucial to emphasize that this is NOT a trustless, all-encompassing metric by which we evaluate an underwriter's performance -- fraudulent underwriters can game this metric in a variety of manners (see [Attacks](#attacks))**.
 Rather, this is an empirical signal by which good-faith, trusted underwriters can be transparently evaluated.
-The metric is a valuable performance signal for the market _only_ insofar as the underwriter is a trusted actor.
+The metric is a performance signal for the market _only_ insofar as the underwriter is a trusted actor.

 ## Use Cases